Myringotomy and Tubes (Ear Tube Placement)

 Care for the Ears After Surgery

 Sometimes after the placement of ear tubes, the doctor will have you place ear drops into each ear.
 Use ear drops 2 times daily for 3-7 days.
-Remember to “pump the drops” into the ear about 10 times to get the medicine in the ear and tube.
+Doctor Chu will discuss how many days to use the drops after surgery.
+Remember to “pump the drops” into the ear about 5-10 times to get the medicine into the ear and through the tube.
 This is done to prevent infection.
 The drops are not formulated to cause pain, but some children find the sensation of drops going through the tube and into the throat (which is expected) to be uncomfortable.

 The ear tubes should not cause any pain.
-If there is mild discomfort, then one can use Tylenol.
+If there is mild discomfort, then use of Tylenol or ibuprofen can help.
 Patients may complain of “pain in the ears” if they have had an adenoidectomy or tonsillectomy at the same time.
 This pain is from the throat that is felt in the ears and should get better in about a week.

 Avoid allowing water to enter ears while tubes are in place.
 Contaminated water is particularly a problem and includes river water, lake water, well water and especially bath water.
 If contaminated water accidentally enters the ears, use 3-4 antibiotic drops in each affected ear as soon as possible.